-The challenges to be tackled during ESGI146 are being selected by the Organising Team in consultation with the Scientific Board, are from diverse sectors, and in need of a variety of mathematical methodologies.
-Non-profit organisations, companies and governmental units can submit their problems/challenges here.
+The societal challenges that were tackled in ESGI146/co-creation Event with Society were selected by the Organising Team in consultation with the Scientific Board, were from diverse sectors, and leveraged a variety of mathematical methodologies.

-Three societal challenges have now been finalised.
-Each challenge will be presented by a representative of the organization on the opening event (3/12) with a 30-minute presentation.
-More information will then be given to the team who will work on the challenge during the week.
-On the last day, 7/12, the researchers present their results to the non-academic organisations.
-Within three months after the end of the workshop they also deliver these results as a detailed report to the non-academic organisation.
-The reports will also be uploaded below.
+Each challenge was presented by a representative of the organization on the opening event (3/12) with a 30-minute presentation, during the opening event.
+More information was then be given to the team who worked on the challenge during the week, in collaboration with the organisation.
+On the last day, 7/12, the researchers presented their results to the non-academic organisations in a public event.

-- We have been working on a challenge about the barriers that women in science face in collaboration with the non-profit AIPFE Cyprus-Women of Europe.
-We have run a co-creation workshop on 29/10, at the Cyprus Institute of Neurology and Genetics, with 35 stakeholders from academia, civil society and policy-making to identify key issues.
-Now we are in the process of formulating a quantitative challenge.
-Useful expertise: Data analytics
+- A challenge on breaking barriers for women in science was formulated in collaboration with the non-profit AIPFE Cyprus-Women of Europe.
+Prior to the Study Group we also run a co-creation workshop on 29/10/18, hosted by the Cyprus Institute of Neurology and Genetics, where 35 stakeholders from academia, civil society and policy-making came together and identified key issues on this important challenge for Cyprus and other countries.
+Useful expertise: Modelling, advanced data analytics

-Problems that have already been tackled in other Study Groups around the world can be found at the international Study Group website.
 Problems descriptions and the reports delivered to the companies after the 1st Study Group in Cyprus (ESGI125) can be found here.
+Problems tackled in other Study Groups across the world can be found at the international Study Group website.